NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Predefined Step Functions

-Several useful step functions are predefined by Mp.
+Several useful step functions are predefined by Meep.
 These are available directly via the `meep` package but require a `Simulation` instance as an argument.

 #### Output Functions